rbms-bsc/DCRMR/_pages/Ppdm/Date-of-manufacture.md

 <a name="5.33.352.25">5.33.352.25</a> *Optionally*, transcribe the chronogram as it appears.
 Include the date in arabic numerals in square brackets.

 <a name="5.33.352.3">5.33.352.3</a> **Very long dates**.
 If the date on the preferred source of information is very long, substitute for it a formalized statement in square brackets.
-Make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) concerning the source and form of the statement (see [5.34.36.2](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.36.2)).
+Make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) concerning the source and form of the statement if considered important (see [5.34.36.2](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.36.2)).

 <a name="5.33.352.35">5.33.352.35</a> *Optionally*, transcribe the very long date as it appears.
 Include a formalized statement in square brackets.

+<a name="5.33.352.37.Y.Y">5.33.352.37.Y.Y</a> **Unconventional dates**.
+If the date is unconventionally expressed, generally transcribe the date as it appears.
+Supply the year in arabic numerals in square brackets.

 <a name="5.33.352.4">5.33.352.4</a> **Fictitious or incorrect dates**.
 If the date of manufacture appearing on the manifestation is known to be fictitious or incorrect, transcribe it nonetheless and supply the actual date, preceded by “that is,” all enclosed within square brackets.
 If the reason for supplying the actual date is not apparent from the rest of the description, always make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) to indicate the source of the information (see [5.34.36.3](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.36.3)).

+<a name="5.33.352.46.Y.Y">5.33.352.46.Y.Y</a> If the date added as a correction is a differing date, not a correction of an error on the resource, always make a [Note on manufacture statement](/ppdm/Note-on-manufacture-statement/) to clarify (see 5.34.SOMETHING.SOMETHING).

 <a name="5.33.352.5">5.33.352.5</a> **Julian/Old Style dates**.
 If the year of manufacture is based on the Julian calendar (sometimes called the Old Style calendar) and the manifestation is known to have been published in the following year according to the Gregorian calendar, transcribe the date as it appears and supply the Gregorian year, preceded by “that is,” in square brackets.
 Always make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) to indicate the basis for the supplied year (see [5.34.36.4](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.36.4)).
 Do not amend the month and day, if present, by supplying Gregorian equivalents.
 In case of doubt, do not adjust the year.